DHI Hair Transplant Results month by month (12 Months) 2026

 Month 5 of DHI hair Transplant Hair Growth

-Month 5 after a DHI Hair Transplant continues the progress from the last week of the previous month.
+Month 5 after a DHI Hair Transplant continues the progress from the last weeks of the previous month in the DHI Hair Transplant Results month by month journey.

 Your hair will get thicker and fuller every few days.